SSA & DTL partner on public sector management training programme

 Built on proven project management standards, this levy funded level 5 apprenticeship is specifically tailored to sharpen management skills in collaborative transformation and shared service leadership.

-Click here to read more about DTL's accredited training programmes for Leadership and Management skills
+Click here to read more about Develop Training's accredited training programmes for Leadership and Management skills

 Two major challenges